GeoNode/documentation/intermediate/backup/index.rst

 ``--help`` will provide the list of available command line options with a brief description.

+By default both procedures activate `Read Only` mode, disabling any content modifying requests, which is reverted to the previous state (from before the execution) after finish, regardless of the command's result (success or failure).
+To disable activation of this mode, ``--skip-read-only`` argument can be passed to the command.

 It is worth notice that both commands allows the following option

     .. code-block:: shell